Medius Accessibility Statement

 Belgium

-The relevant enforcement authorities in Belgium include FPS Economy, BIPT, and relevant federal and regional agencies.
-More information is available at: https://economie.fgov.be
+Enforcement authorities include FPS Economy, BIPT, and relevant federal and regional agencies — https://economie.fgov.be

 Italy

-The relevant enforcement authorities in Italy are the Ministry of Enterprises and Made in Italy (MIMIT) and the Agency for Digital Italy (AgID): https://www.agid.gov.it
+Enforcement authorities: Ministry of Enterprises and Made in Italy (MIMIT) and the Agency for Digital Italy (AgID) — https://www.agid.gov.it

 Spain

-In Spain, surveillance responsibilities are decentralized.
-Under Article 27.3 of Law 11/2023, the enforcement authorities are determined by each autonomous community and the autonomous cities of Ceuta and Melilla.
-At present, no central coordinating authority has been established.
+Enforcement responsibilities in Spain are decentralised.
+Under Article 27.3 of Law 11/2023, enforcement authorities are determined by each autonomous community.
+No central coordinating authority has been established at present.

 Austria

-The relevant enforcement authority in Austria is the Federal Ministry of Social Affairs, Health, Care and Consumer Protection: https://www.sozialministerium.at
+Enforcement authority: Federal Ministry of Social Affairs, Health, Care and Consumer Protection — https://www.sozialministerium.at

 Ireland